Overview

 Evaluation

-Your final mark in MKTG 396: Introduction to Marketing will be based on your performance on two assignments and two examinations.
-To receive credit for this course, you must achieve a minimum overall grade of D (50 percent), and your grade on Assignment 2, the midterm examination, and the final examination must be 50% or better.
-Any assignments that are not submitted will receive a grade of 0.
-You must complete both examinations.
+Your final mark in MKTG 396: Introduction to Marketing will be based on your performance on one assignment and two examinations.
+To receive credit for this course, you must complete both examinations and achieve a minimum overal grade of D (50 percent), in the course and a minimum of D (50 percent) on each exam.
+Any assignment that is not submitted will receive a grade of 0.

 The midterm and final examinations for this course must be requested in advance and written under the supervision of an AU-approved exam invigilator.
 Invigilators include either ProctorU or an approved in-person invigilation centre that can accommodate online exams.
 Students are responsible for payment of any invigilation fees.
 Information on exam request deadlines, invigilators, and other exam-related questions, can be found at the Exams and grades section of the Calendar.